 - The Hospital’s policy requires full compliance with all antitrust laws.
 No employee, under any circumstances, has the authority to approve a violation of the law.
-Anyone who willingly violates, or knowingly permits a subordinate to violate any antitrust law, is subject to disciplinary action, including dismissal.
+Anyone who willingly violates, or knowingly permits a subordinate to violate any antitrust law is subject to disciplinary action, including dismissal.

-- Any questions concerning these statutes of any questionable business practice, which may be subject to the anti-kickback statute, should be directed to the Compliance Officer.
+- Any questions concerning these statutes of any questionable business practice, which may be subject to the anti-kickback statute, should be directed to the Hospital’s Compliance Officer.

-Not for Profit Tax Status
+Not-for-Profit Tax Status

-- The Hospital and its affiliates are “not for profit” organizations, and are therefore exempt from taxation by federal, state and local governments.
+- The Hospital and its affiliates are “not-for-profit” organizations, and are therefore exempt from taxation by federal, state and local governments.
 In order to maintain this exemption, the Hospital must operate for the benefit of the community it serves, and must avoid “private inurement” and “private benefit”.
 All nonexempt individuals or entities must pay fair market value for the use of Hospital services and property.

 - Care must also be taken that the Hospital sales tax exemption is used only for legitimate Hospital activities.